-\paragraph{Scenario 2: presence of an expander} The top left panel of Figure \ref{fig:Simulations} shows how scenario 1 is modified by the presence of an expander, artificially created by adding to the observation a large negative residual.
-The $\hat{\lambda}(w_i)$ curve of this observation (bold line) is significantly steeper (in its decreasing slope) than the other curves making it easy to identify it as an expander.
-We see that when the weight of an expander increases, the optimal value of the penalty parameter decreases and the model complexity increases.
-Although this is not a one-dimensional setting, the PCA plot (top right panel of Figure \ref{fig:Simulations}) does resemble the situation in the left panel in Figure \ref{fig:DestabPlot}, with the point under investigation having a negative covariate value and an outcome below the (increasing) regression line.
+Figure \ref{fig:Simulations} shows the typical behavior of the $\hat{\lambda}(w_i)$ curves in the presence of an expander (top row) and a shrinker (bottom row), artificially created by adding to the observation a large negative (expander) or positive (shrinker) residual.
+The $\hat{\lambda}(w_i)$ curve of the modified observation (bold line) is significantly steeper than the other curves, making it easy to identify it as an influential point.
+Although this is not a one-dimensional setting, the PCA plots (right panels of Figure \ref{fig:Simulations}) resemble the situation in the left panel in Figure \ref{fig:DestabPlot}, with the points under investigation having a negative covariate value and an outcome below (expander) or above (shrinker) the (increasing) regression line.